Who am I

 Like Dr. Martin Luther-King said “Our lives begin to end the day we become silent on things that matter”, The frequent presentation of late stage breast cancer with the accompanying high mortality rate, gave birth to my passion of giving back to fight the menace and giving back to the society with comprehensive education, awareness creation and free clinical screening about breast cancer.
 My personal interactions with women in the consulting room increases my passion as well as commitment and support to save more lives when it comes to breast cancer, especially the newly diagnosed patients.
 I believe education, early detection measures and prompt action are the best protection we have.

 Advocacy, Education, Training, Research, Comprehensive Patient-Support, Philanthropy Oncology, NCDs, Surgery are my areas of interest.

-Breast cancer in Ghana often goes unrecognized and untreated for a very long time, resulting in deformities, but often also in stigmatization of the patient.
-Therefore, it is of great […]
+Breast cancer in Ghana often goes undetected and untreated for a very long time, resulting in both physical deformities and stigmatisation of the patient.
+For this reason, it is extremely […]